Access to Health Records

 - the NHS has not dealt with your request within 40 days,

-- the NHS says you cannot see your records,
+- the NHS says you can't see your records,

 - the NHS doesn’t give you all the information that you asked for, or